Purva paksha

-Pūrva paksha (Sanskrit: पूर्वपक्ष), sometimes also transliterated as Poorva paksha, literally means former view/position.
+Pūrvapakṣa (Sanskrit: पूर्वपक्ष), sometimes also transliterated as poorva paksha or purva paksha, literally means 'former view/position'.
 It is a tradition in the debates of Indian Logicians.
 It involves building a deep familiarity with the opponent's point of view before criticising it, similar to the modern day device of steelmanning.
 The purva paksha approach has been used by Adi Shankaracharya as well as Ramanuja and later acharyas in their works.

 In ancient Indian jurisprudence, purva paksha referred to the complaint, with other parts of a trial consisting of the uttar (the later), the kriyaa (trial or investigation by the court), and the nirnaya (verdict or decision).